bohdch/UserManagement/README.md

-# UserManagementApp
+# BookVerse

-UserManagementApp is a basic app for managing user data.
-It provides endpoints for performing basic CRUD operations on user data, including retrieving user information, adding new users, updating existing users, and deleting users.
+BookVerse is an online library application designed to provide users with easy access to a vast collection of books.
+It's designed with a user-friendly interface for readers and administrators alike.
+It offers a wide range of features for users, such as searching for books, browsing the library's extensive collection, accessing detailed book information...

 ## Running the Project